moayayan/Lara/readme.md

 Online School Payment System
 -----
 This is my project for the course System Analysis and Design.
 An Online School Payment System.
-It uses Laravel for my back-end frameword.
+It uses Laravel for my back-end framework.
 If you have any comments or suggestions please email me at:

 jhan.roenz@gmail.com
 or